Promotional Features

 7. Sherry, C. L., Oliver, J. S., Renzi, L. M. & Marriage, B. J. Lutein supplementation increases breast milk and plasma lutein concentrations in lactating women and infant plasma concentrations but does not affect other carotenoids.
 J. Nutr.
 144, 1256–1263 (2014).

-More content from Prinova Europe Limited
+More from Prinova Europe Limited

-Related resources from Prinova Europe Limited
+Content provided by Prinova Europe Limited